 Why would these two data types ever need to be stored in the same system?
 There’s no practical or otherwise compelling reason to do so.

 Amid rising crime rates affecting communities of all sizes across the country, data can and will play a critical role in reversing the trends.
-Department personnel are equally important in this fight, acting on data insights.
+Department personnel is equally important in this fight, acting on data insights.
 Their work-related data should never be put side-by-side with that of the criminals they confront on patrol.

 At Benchmark, our real-world experience in law enforcement makes this concept intrinsic to everything we do.
 It is our unique background at all levels of policing that informs our products, our philosophy, and how we evolve to meet the changing needs of law enforcement agencies.